Vaishnavi2701-mk/Web-Development/SASS/lesson-1-Introduction/README.md

 That is why it's called a Preprocessor.

+While linking it in html we have to link .css and not .scss because browser don't understand .scss we have to compile it in .css

 <h1> Why should you use Sass? </h1>

 Easy to learn: If you are familiar with CSS already, then you'll be glad to know that Sass actually has a similar syntax, and so you can start using it.